State Bond Commission Approves $10 Million for Critical Autism Services at Hospital for Special CareJuly 25, 2018

 - Enhancing outpatient services to ensure continuity of care.

 Earlier this month, the National Committee for Quality Assurance (NCQA) recognized the Autism Center at Hospital for Special Careas the nation’s first and only level-three PCSP.
 Level-three is the highest that a specialty practice can achieve.
-The Autism Center at HSC first achieved level-one PCSP designation in 2015.
+The Autism Center at HFSC first achieved level-one PCSP designation in 2015.
 NCQA Patient-Centered Specialty Practice Recognition is an innovative program for improving specialty care.
 With a set of standards that describe clear and specific criteria, the program gives practices information about organizing care around patients, working in teams, and coordinating and tracking care over time with primary care and specialty care colleagues.